Ali Ahamada: Toulouse

 At the start of the 2012–13 season, Ahamada continued to establish himself as Toulouse's first choice goalkeeper.
 He helped the club made a good start to the season, earning nineteen points to in the first ten league matches.
 On 22 September 2012, Ahamada scored the 2–2 goal in a league game at home to Rennes by heading in the ball in stoppage time (in the 95th minute).
 In doing, he became the first goalkeeper to score since Grégory Wimbée.
 After the match, Le Figaro named Ahamada Team of the Week.
 However, his performance against Bordeaux and Ajaccio led the player to be dropped from the starting line–up against Nice on 18 November 2012.
 But he made his return to the starting line–up against Lyon on 25 November 2012 and kept a clean sheet, in a 3–0 win.
 Following this, Ahamada regained his first choice goalkeeper status role for the next four months.
-After making an error against Rennes on 10 February 2013, he redeem himself by keeping four consecutive clean sheet between 23 February 2013 and 17 March 2013 against Valenciennes, Évian, Brest and Bordeaux.
+After making an error against Rennes on 10 February 2013, he redeemed himself by keeping four consecutive clean sheets between 23 February 2013 and 17 March 2013 against Valenciennes, Évian, Brest and Bordeaux.
 However in a match against Nice on 6 April 2013, Ahamada received a straight red card in the 82nd minute for handling a ball outside of the area, as Toulouse lost 4–3.
-After serving a one match suspension, he returned to the first team against Lorient on 21 April 2013, coming on as a 79th minute substitute for Olivier Blondel and played for the rest of the game, as the club lost 1–0.
-Following this, Ahamada later started as Toulouse's first choice goalkeeper role in the last remaining matches of the 2012–13 season.
+After serving a one match suspension, he returned to the first team against Lorient on 21 April 2013, coming on as a 79th-minute substitute for Olivier Blondel and played for the rest of the game, as the club lost 1–0.
+Following this, Ahamada later started as Toulouse's first choice goalkeeper in the last remaining matches of the 2012–13 season.
 At the end of the 2012–13 season, he went on to make thirty–seven appearances and scoring once in all competitions.
 Following this, Goal.com named Ahamada as the worst player of the season, saying: "This was a rare high point for the goalkeeper, who has endured a torrid campaign.
 Even behind a relatively reliable defence he has been beset by problems and has made numerous gaffes."